Kurnell, New South Wales: Commercial areas

 The small residential area with a population of 2,260 is located to the north with a small group of shops in the village of Kurnell.
 Sand mining on the peninsula has depleted the area of much of the sand that was originally there.
 It has been said that 40-metre deep pools now form in the dunes and are clearly visible in view from Google Earth.
-The remaining sand dune is used as a recreational off-road area for 4 wheel drives.
+The remaining sand dune is used as a recreational off-road area for 4-wheel drives.
 The Cronulla sand dunes formed part of the location for the films Forty Thousand Horsemen, directed by Charles Chauvel in 1940 and Mad Max Beyond Thunderdome.

 Kurnell is dominated by an industrial area, which once included the Caltex Oil Refinery which is now closed.
-It now functions as an bulk fuels import terminal to supply imported fuel for Australian customers.
+It now functions as a bulk fuels import terminal to supply imported fuel for Australian customers.
 Refined petrol is piped to the other side of Botany Bay in an underwater pipeline.
 The Kurnell Desalination Plant, opened in 2010, now provides much of the rest of Sydney with an alternative water supply.
 It has been criticised on environmental grounds (greenhouse gases and impact of large amounts of deoxygenated brine), and was shelved, but was resumed after the March 2007 NSW state elections.
 Continued widespread protest by residential, environmental, and community groups was declared to be irrelevant.
 Immediate work began on a pipeline under Botany Bay to carry desalinated water to northern suburbs and the size of the desalination plant was doubled.
 The water supply of Kurnell is supplemented with bore water.
 Total water stored in the Sydney catchment was at a low of 36.9% on 7 June 2007 but rainfall increased volume stored to 64% as of 7 February 2008, before reaching over 98% capacity in March 2012.

 Transport

-Transdev NSW operates bus route 987 Kurnell to Cronulla via North Cronulla.
+U-Go Mobility operates bus route 987 Kurnell to Cronulla via North Cronulla.

+Wharves are being built at Kurnell and northward at La Perouse, for a ferry service between them.